chuckySF/Rent-A-Dog/README.md

 #### Week 2
 _finishing a usable build_
 * Design and built User Profile header
-* Add a tableView of [Dog] to the bottom portion of the layout
+* Add a tableView of [Dog] to the bottom portion of the user profile screen

 #### Week 3
 * Build add Dog screen and associate with User in realtime db

 #### Week 4
-* Pull all dogs queried by distance
+* Pull all dogs queried by distance with a max distance *

 #### Week 5
 _starting the polish_